 Offered at least quarterly; free to society members as listed above; reasonable ticket price for guests to attend and cover costs (any income earned from guest attendance benefit Women of Marian Scholarships).
 Events may include:

-Holiday Wine Tasting - TBD 2022, for members of the Clare Circle ($1,000 commitment) or Dillhoff Circle ($500 commitment) levels.
+Holiday Wine Tasting - November 11, for members of the Clare Circle ($1,000 commitment) or Dillhoff Circle ($500 commitment) levels.
 Invitations will be mailed upon renewal.

 Women of Marian Society members at the Clare Circle ($1,000 annually) are eligible to serve in a leadership role on the advisory council.
 The advisory council’s role is to coordinate events, partner with Office of Institutional Advancement staff in managing society recruitment and communication, and recommend scholarship criteria for society member feedback.